bynned/Hatespeech-API/README.md

-# Hate Speech Prediction API Documentation
+# Hatespeech Prediction API Documentation

 ## Overview
 This API is designed to detect hate speech in a given text using a pre-trained TensorFlow model and a TF-IDF vectorizer.
 The model predicts whether a given text contains hate speech and provides the probability of the prediction.